Tom's Guide Verdict

 The Xbox Series S is one of the most unusual consoles I’ve seen in years.
 It’s a less expensive, less powerful version of Microsoft’s flagship Xbox Series X — the kind of thing you’d expect to see a few years into a console’s lifespan, like a Wii Mini or a PS2 Slim.
 And yet, here it is: a sleek, white box launching on the exact same day as its bigger, beefier counterpart.

-At $300, the Xbox Series S is much easier on the wallet than the $500 Xbox Series X, but price is never the same thing as value.
+At $300 / AU$499, the Xbox Series S is much easier on the wallet than the $500 / AU$749 Xbox Series X, but price is never the same thing as value.
 Is the Xbox Series S worth your money — and, more importantly, will it continue to be worth your money for the entire lifespan of the current console generation?

 While it’s impossible to say what might happen in the future, having put the Series S through its paces, I find myself cautiously optimistic about the device.
 No, it’s not as powerful as the Xbox Series X. Its hardware limits what it can do, from performance, storage, backwards compatibility and media perspectives.
 And yet once you get past that, it’s still a powerful console with a staggering amount of games on offer — not to mention that it plays streaming media with ease, and won’t take up all that much room in your house.

 Approach the Xbox Series S as the be-all, end-all of next-gen gaming at your own peril — but approach it as a starter or companion device, and you may be pleasantly surprised.
-This charming little gadget has a lot to offer, if you know what to expect going in.
+It will never be the most powerful game machine on the market (for that you might need to look into one of the best gaming PCs) but this charming little gadget has a lot to offer, if you know what to expect going in.
 Read our Xbox Series S review below for the full story.

 Processor: 8-core, 3.6 GHz Custom Zen 2